 If you have an Australian animal that you have wanted to see or a region you have wanted to experience, contact me and I’ll try and find a way to make it a reality for you (subject to Covid-19 restrictions and in strict accordance with current health guidelines).
 I can tailor tours to cater for individual needs, wishes and requirements, and I will try my absolute best to help all of the participants get the wildlife images they are after.
 You don’t even have to bring all of your own gear if you can’t fit it in your luggage!
 Just let me know when booking and I will make my Nikon gear, drones and tripods available for your use – subject to availability and demand – just bring your own memory cards.
 I can also provide Canon equipment given sufficient notice.

-My 7-Day Outback tours are guaranteed to deliver new species, like this Crest-tailed Mulgara, and many unique photographic opportunities.
-[Currently on hold due to Covid-19 restrictions]
+My 7-Day Outback tours are guaranteed to deliver great a long list of ‘hard-to-see species’, like this Crest-tailed Mulgara, and many unique photographic opportunities

 Every tour makes a difference

 Australia is one of the most biologically diverse countries in the world.
 It is home to around 10% of the world’s bird species, around 340 (or around 45%) of which are found nowhere else.
 Australia has more mammal species than 93% of the world’s other countries, and has more endemic land mammals that any other country.
 Indeed, just under 90% of Australia’s almost 350 native mammal species are endemic.
 Similarly, around 93% of Australia’s reptile species are endemic and a similar percentage of its frogs.
 In addition to its wonderful wildlife, Australia has over 20,000 described species of plants, and around 90% of these are also unique to this beautiful country.

 Sadly, many of Australia’s endemic species are threatened: around 6% of its birds, 20% of its mammals, 5% of its reptiles, 14% of its frogs and 6% of its plants.